InDate/picovoice-obsidian-plugin/README.md

 ### Record Audio

-Use the "Start" button to begin recording.
-You can pause and resume the recording using the "Pause/Resume" button.
+Use the "Start" button to begin recording and see the transcript generate as you talk.
 Click the "Stop" button once you're done.
-After stopping the recording, the plugin will automatically transcribe the audio and create a new note with the transcribed content and linked audio file in the specified folder.

 > You can quickly start or stop recording using the `Alt + Q` shortcut.

-### Upload Existing Audio File

-You can also transcribe an existing audio file:

--   Open the command palette with `Ctrl/Cmd + P`.
--   Search for "Upload Audio File" and select it.
--   A file dialog will appear.
-Choose the audio file you want to transcribe.
--   The plugin will transcribe the selected file and create a new note with the content and linked audio file in the specified folder.

 ### Command Palette for Quick Actions

-Both "Start/Stop recording" and "Upload Audio File" actions can also be accessed quickly through the command palette.
+"Start/Stop recording" action can be accessed through the command palette.

-> For further explanation of using this plugin, check out the article ["Speech-to-text in Obsidian using OpenAI Whisper Service"](https://tfthacker.medium.com/speech-to-text-in-obsidian-using-openai-whisper-service-7b2843bf8d64) by [TfT Hacker](https://twitter.com/tfthacker)

 ## ⚙️ Settings

--   API Key: Input your OpenAI API key to unlock the advanced transcription capabilities of the Whisper API.
-You can obtain a key from OpenAI at this [link](https://platform.openai.com/overview).
-If you are not familiar with the concept of an API key, you can learn more about this at this [link](https://tfthacker.medium.com/how-to-get-your-own-api-key-for-using-openai-chatgpt-in-obsidian-41b7dd71f8d3).
+-   Access Key:

 -   API URL: Specify the endpoint that will be used to make requests to the Whisper API.
 This should not be changed unless you have a specific reason to use a different endpoint.